Defining Africa's future in the global information society begins with developing its internet governance leaders today.

 Diversity, leadership and excellence

-Our annual intake of no more than 40 students ensures the effective delivery of our cutting-edge curriculum, and close support and mentorship from our expert instructors.
+Our annual intake of no more than 40 fellows ensures the effective delivery of our cutting-edge curriculum, and close support and mentorship from our expert instructors.
 Our rigorous selection process is carefully designed to promote peer-learning and collaboration by bringing together seasoned and emerging leaders from different sectors and backgrounds.

 Tweets from @afrisigTweets by @afrisig